 There was concern over the risk rating score of 3.
 Mrs Gostling would review whether the risk severity rating of 3, for staff without preemployment checks is correct, or should be a higher score of 5.
 Professor John Gammon highted that the report stated actions being put in place against risks were to be completed by June 2023, and a review would take place on 31 May 2023.
 Professor Gammon asked for assurance that the review had taken place.
 Mrs Gostling would arrange a further review of risks actions, and bring an update to the December PODCC meeting.
-LG REVIEWED and SCRUTINISED the risks included within this report to receive assurance that all relevant controls and mitigating actions are in place.
+LG The People, Organisational Development and Culture Committee: - REVIEWED and SCRUTINISED the risks included within this report to receive assurance that all relevant controls and mitigating actions are in place.
 DISCUSSED whether the planned action will be implemented within stated timescales and will reduce the risk further and/ or mitigate the impact, should the risk materialise.
-NOTED that workforce themed risks are shared with the Workforce and Organisational Development Directorate to allow them to maintain oversight and provide necessary guidance to those responsible for the risk and develop/improve organisational
+NOTED that workforce themed risks are shared with the control.

-PODCC MONITORING OF WELSH HEALTH CIRCULARS (23)90 There were no Welsh Health Circulars to report.
+MONITORING OF WELSH HEALTH CIRCULARS

+There were no Welsh Health Circulars to report.